22 February to 7 March 2021

 The climate crisis is an immediate and ever-increasing threat and those in climate vulnerable countries are already seeing its impacts from droughts and crop disease to floods, heatwaves and shrinking harvests.

 With the emergence of the global COVID pandemic, the challenges that farmers face now are bigger than ever before with falling commodity prices and widespread shocks reverberating along our global supply chains.
 Ongoing poverty in farming communities makes it increasingly hard to cope with the effects of climate change.

-- Use our social media resources to spread the word online and add more voices to the fight.
-More online Fortnight resources will be arriving soon in our revamped Resources Library.
-Go to Resources Library
+Use our social media resources to spread the word online and add more voices to the fight.
+You can find all hte resources for Fairtrade Fortnight here

 Visit the Fairtrade Schools site to download your Education Pack for Early Years, Primary schools or Secondary schools.

 There are lots of interesting things children can do at home or in school.
 There are lots of suggestions for activities plus an invitation to young people to share their vision of the world they want.
 The theme for 2021 is all about the climate emergency, the effects it’s already having on the people who produce our food and how Fairtrade organisations can help.

 There are lots of excellent reources on the Fairtrade Foundation website, written for different faiths.
 Why not include some prayers or a short video in a service ?

 You could also have a look at this ecumenical service